Stress Urinary Incontinence

 Both men and women have a pelvic floor.
 It is made up of layers of muscles which hold the bladder and bowel in place and help to stop leaks.
 The sphincter is a circular muscle that goes around the urethra (the tube that urine comes out of) and squeezes as the bladder fills up to create a seal so that urine can't leak out.

 In women, these muscles can be weakened during pregnancy by the extra weight and natural hormonal changes.
 Childbirth can cause more problems especially if delivery is prolonged or the baby is large.
 Forceps and ventouse assisted deliveries may increase the risk of damage, muscle tearing or episiotomies (where the muscle is cut to allow an easier birth) can cause further damage.
-Pelvic floor exercises can help with these problems.

 The Bladder & Bowel Foundation and ERIC have launched a social media campaign, ‘Love your Gusset!’, to empower women and teenage girls to look after their pelvic health, and support around 9 million females in the UK who put up with the symptoms of stress urinary incontinence (SUI) - commonly known as a ‘weak bladder’.